jodconverter/jodconverter/doc/general/performance.md

 # Performance

+> Whenever OpenOffice.org (OOo for short) is mentioned, this can generally be interpreted to include any office suite derived from OOo such as [Apache OpenOffice](https://www.openoffice.org) and [LibreOffice](https://www.libreoffice.org).

-Conversion performance varies widely depending on the input document size and complexity, input and output formats etc. Since conversions are done by [Apache OpenOffice](https://www.openoffice.org) or [LibreOffice](https://www.libreoffice.org), raw conversion time is not something that can be improved by JODConverter.
+Conversion performance varies widely depending on the input document size and complexity, input and output formats etc. Since conversions are done by OOo, raw conversion time is not something that can be improved by JODConverter.

 Just to give an idea the following table shows some benchmarks for converting different ODT documents to PDF: